An E.U. diplomat went to Moscow to build bridges. It didn’t go well.

 Although his trip did not improve Europe’s ties with Russia, it may have aligned Brussels better with Washington at a time when President Biden is taking a new, harder line against the Kremlin after four years in which President Donald Trump often appeared hesitant to criticize Russian President Vladimir Putin.

-French President Emmanuel Macron has also pushed for more dialogue with Putin, worrying European Russia skeptics, who say that any normalization will only embolden a leader they say has assassinated his enemies, invaded neighboring nations and endangered the world during his 21 years in office.
+French President Emmanuel Macron has also pushed for more dialogue with Putin, worrying European Russia skeptics, who say that any normalization would only embolden a leader they say has assassinated his enemies, invaded neighboring nations and endangered the world during his 21 years in office.

 Borrell’s reversal followed a bravura performance by his counterpart, Russian Foreign Minister Sergei Lavrov, who has delighted in skewering opponents during his 17 years in office — sometimes without their realizing what is happening.